Terminals-Origin/Terminals/Docs/User-documentation.md

 # User documentation

 Well, on the beginning it was a small application...
 But anyway, don't search here for SSH specification, or how to enable remote desktop for your account on Windows server.
 Simply we have to expect, that you know, how to use required service.
 It is out of scope of this documentation to describe, how network protocols work or how to configure them.
-And because each implementation of the same service may differ, here you can find only informations, how to use and configure Terminals as a service client and what are its specifics.
+And because each implementation of the same service may differ, here you can find only information, how to use and configure Terminals as a service client and what are its specifics.

 ## Key application terms